garyk295/madridapiclab2/index.md

 b.
 POST payments/{id}/execute – this operation is secured with oAuth 2.0 (since it’s the operation which executes the payment and finalises the financial transition).

-1. Navigate to the ‘payment_apis’ folder on the command line or terminal
-2. Run the following command to start the API Connect toolkit:

-        apic edit
-3. Click on ‘Add’ and select ‘OAuth 2.0 Provider API’.
+1. Click on ‘Add’ and select ‘OAuth 2.0 Provider API’.

      <img src="/madridapiclab2/images/2-3-1.png" width="450">

-4. Name the oAuth API ‘payment authorization’ and select ‘Create API’.
+2. Name the oAuth API ‘payment authorization’ and select ‘Create API’.

      <img src="/madridapiclab2/images/2-3-2.png" width="450">

-5. Scroll down to the oAuth 2 section and set:
+3. Scroll down to the oAuth 2 section and set:

         - Client Type: Confidential
         - Scope Name: payment_approval (delete the other 2 scopes)